BethMwangi/blog_post/VIM for Python Developers.md

 After the update, type **sudo apt-get install vim**  to now download the Vim to your machine
 ##The screen preview when downloading vim
 ![Alt text](https://github.com/BethMwangi/blog_post/blob/master/img/img3?raw=true "Downloading Vim")

+You have now installed Vim and you can write your first python program.

+Happy Coding :)